VanOvermeire/dynamodb-helper/README.md

 - handle pagination for query and batch
 - support more types of lists and maps
-  - also support nested structs?
+  - also support nested structs? newtypes!
-- better documentation in the library itself
+- documentation: exact signatures of all the methods and traits
 - allow to change names as they are saved in DynamoDB
+- add clippy

 ### Possible improvements